 Offensive language is commonly defined as hurtful, derogatory or obscene comments made by one person to another.
 This type of language can increasingly be found on the web.
 As a consequence many operators of social media websites no longer manage to manually monitor user posts.
 Therefore, there is a pressing demand for methods to automatically identify suspicious posts.

 This second shared task on the topic is to intensify research on the identification of offensive content in German language microposts.
 Offensive comments are to be detected from a set of German tweets.
 We focus on Twitter since tweets can be regarded as a prototypical type of micropost.

 The workshop discussing this year’s edition of this shared task is planned to be held in conjunction with the Conference on Natural Language Processing (KONVENS ) in Nürnberg in October 2019.

-The training and test data from 2018 serve as example data and are available from the website (URL see above).
+The training and test data from 2018 serve as example data for subtask I and subtask II and are available from the website (URL see above).
 An evaluation script can be downloaded there as well.

 The task is to decide whether a tweet includes some form of offensive language or not.

-In addition to detecting abusive language tweets, we distinguish between three subcategories:
+In addition to detecting offensive language tweets, we distinguish between three subcategories:

 PROFANITY: usage of profane words, however, the tweet clearly does not want to insult anyone.

 INSULT: unlike PROFANITY the tweet clearly wants to offend someone.

 ABUSE: unlike INSULT, the tweet does not just insult a person but represents the stronger form of abusive language